SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 However, the observed difference between X and Y in this study was not significant.
 However, the ANOVA (one way) showed that these results were not statistically significant.

-## Discussing Findings
+## Reference to previous research: support

-> Reference to previous research: support
+↑ Discussing Findings

 These findings further support the idea of ...
 This finding confirms the association between ...